syedddanishalinaqvi/Instagram.py/README.md

 # Instagram.py
-It is a bot used to send message to user you want and what msg you want
+So, this bot can be used to send someone a message.
+1.Your just have to put Username of your friend of Instagram in Audience.
+2.Then your have to put Your username , password and message you want to send in (ed=Instabot function) within parameters.
+3.Just save And run.

+HAVE FUN!!